 Over 800 million tonnes of flowers are offered to Gods at temples, mosques and gurudwaras across our country.
-With flowers, come offerings like vermilion packets, plastic incense packets and bangles made of synthetic material.
-The number on temple waste is on the rise and is adding on to the total garbage/waste produced by India every year.
+With flowers, come offerings like vermilion packets, plastic incense packets, and bangles made of synthetic material.
+The number of temple waste is on the rise and is adding to the total garbage/waste produced by India every year.
 At some religious sites like Haridwar ‘Har ki Pauri’ where people incessantly put flowers and other offerings with it into the Ganga River basin, without even considering the negative impacts it may have on the environment.

-Temple offerings are considered sacred and are highly discouraged to be thrown away as garbage; all the waste that is produced/collected at temples are without being segregated into bio-degradable and non-biodegradable wastes are dumped directly into landfills which cause further damage.
+Temple offerings are considered sacred and are highly discouraged to be thrown away as garbage; all the waste that is produced/collected at temples is without being segregated into bio-degradable and non-biodegradable wastes are dumped directly into landfills which cause further damage.

-Green Waste Reprocessor also simply known as GWR is an automatic mechanised organic waste converter that converts all kinds of Temple Waste into valuable Organic Manure or Havan Samgri.
+Green Waste Reprocessor also simply known as GWR is an automatic mechanized organic waste converter that converts all kinds of Temple Waste into valuable Organic Manure or Havan Samgri.
 The holy refuse needs to be segregated before it is put into the machine, and here is what you should do to segregate the waste:

 1. Identify the kinds of Waste: There are different kinds of offerings that followers worship on the deity such as flowers, fruits, leaves, clothes, kumkum, etc. Some of the materials are offered directly, whereas some are packed in cellophane paper (thin plastic sheet), woven in a thread (garland), and more.

 2. Segregate into Biodegradable and Non-biodegradable & Re-usable or not: Once the wastes are identified, it needs to be segregated into usable and non-reusable categories.
 Like fruits and clothes can be distributed among beggars who live around the temple, whereas milk that is poured onto the idol is a waste and not reusable will go into the biodegradable category.
-Other offerings like flowers, leaves and more are collected together which will get further processed into the machine as they are biodegradable.
+Other offerings like flowers, leaves, and more are collected together which will get further processed into the machine as they are biodegradable.

 3. Put into Temple Waste GWR Model: Once the offerings are segregated, biodegradable waste is put into the Green Waste Reprocessor machine at the temple which will further convert holy refuse into organic manure.